schyczewski/electrum-ltc-server/HOWTO.md

 Instructions
 ------------

 ### Step 1.
-Create a user for running litecoind and Electrum server
+Create a user for running sumcoind and Electrum server

-This step is optional, but for better security and resource separation I suggest you create a separate user just for running `litecoind` and Electrum.
+This step is optional, but for better security and resource separation I suggest you create a separate user just for running `sumcoind` and Electrum.
 We will also use the `~/bin` directory to keep locally installed files (others might want to use `/usr/local/bin` instead).
 We will download source code files to the `~/src` directory.

-    $ sudo adduser litecoin --disabled-password
+    $ sudo adduser sumcoin --disabled-password
     $ sudo apt-get install git
-    $ sudo su - litecoin
+    $ sudo su - sumcoin
     $ mkdir ~/bin ~/src
     $ echo $PATH

-If you don't see `/home/litecoin/bin` in the output, you should add this line to your `.bashrc`, `.profile`, or `.bash_profile`, then logout and relogin:
+If you don't see `/home/sumcoin/bin` in the output, you should add this line to your `.bashrc`, `.profile`, or `.bash_profile`, then logout and relogin:

     PATH="$HOME/bin:$PATH"
     $ exit

 ### Step 2.
-Download litecoind
+Download sumcoind

-We currently recommend litecoin core 0.13.2.1 stable.
+We currently recommend sumcoin core 0.13.2.1 stable.

-If you prefer to compile litecoind yourself, here are some pointers for Ubuntu:
+If you prefer to compile sumcoind yourself, here are some pointers for Ubuntu:

     $ sudo apt-get install automake make bsdmainutils g++ python-leveldb libboost-all-dev libssl-dev libdb++-dev pkg-config libevent-dev
-    $ sudo su - litecoin
+    $ sudo su - sumcoin
-    $ cd ~/src && git clone https://github.com/litecoin-project/litecoin.git -b master
+    $ cd ~/src && git clone https://github.com/sumcoin-project/sumcoin.git -b master
-    $ cd litecoin
+    $ cd sumcoin
     $ git checkout v0.13.2.1
     $ ./autogen.sh
     $ ./configure --disable-wallet --without-miniupnpc
     $ make
-    $ strip src/litecoind src/litecoin-cli src/litecoin-tx
+    $ strip src/sumcoind src/sumcoin-cli src/sumcoin-tx
-    $ cp -a src/litecoind src/litecoin-cli src/litecoin-tx ~/bin
+    $ cp -a src/sumcoind src/sumcoin-cli src/sumcoin-tx ~/bin

 ### Step 3.
-Configure and start litecoind
+Configure and start sumcoind

-In order to allow Electrum to "talk" to `litecoind`, we need to set up an RPC username and password for `litecoind`.
-We will then start `litecoind` and wait for it to complete downloading the blockchain.
+In order to allow Electrum to "talk" to `sumcoind`, we need to set up an RPC username and password for `sumcoind`.
+We will then start `sumcoind` and wait for it to complete downloading the blockchain.

-    $ mkdir ~/.litecoin
+    $ mkdir ~/.sumcoin
-    $ $EDITOR ~/.litecoin/litecoin.conf
+    $ $EDITOR ~/.sumcoin/sumcoin.conf

-Write this in `litecoin.conf`:
+Write this in `sumcoin.conf`:

     daemon=1
     txindex=1
     disablewallet=1

-rpcuser / rpcpassword options are only needed for non-localhost connections. you can consider setting maxconnections if you want to reduce litecoind bandwidth (as stated above)
+rpcuser / rpcpassword options are only needed for non-localhost connections. you can consider setting maxconnections if you want to reduce sumcoind bandwidth (as stated above)

-If you have an existing installation of litecoind and have not previously set txindex=1 you need to reindex the blockchain by running
+If you have an existing installation of sumcoind and have not previously set txindex=1 you need to reindex the blockchain by running

-    $ litecoind -reindex
+    $ sumcoind -reindex

-If you already have a freshly indexed copy of the blockchain with txindex start `litecoind`:
+If you already have a freshly indexed copy of the blockchain with txindex start `sumcoind`:

-    $ litecoind
+    $ sumcoind

-Allow some time to pass, so `litecoind` connects to the network and starts downloading blocks.
+Allow some time to pass, so `sumcoind` connects to the network and starts downloading blocks.
 You can check its progress by running:

-    $ litecoin-cli getinfo
+    $ sumcoin-cli getinfo

-Before starting the Electrum server your litecoind should have processed all blocks and caught up to the current height of the network (not just the headers).
+Before starting the Electrum server your sumcoind should have processed all blocks and caught up to the current height of the network (not just the headers).
-You should also set up your system to automatically start litecoind at boot time, running as the 'litecoin' user.
+You should also set up your system to automatically start sumcoind at boot time, running as the 'sumcoin' user.
 Check your system documentation to find out the best way to do this.

 ### Step 4.
 Download and install Electrum server